St.Vincent’s Healthcare Group

 • Nominations and Remuneration Committee: responsible for reviewing the effective operation of the Board, and succession plans for the Board, its committees, and senior management, and the remuneration of senior management.

 • Public Hospitals Oversight Committee: responsible for all matters relating to the clinical, operational and financial affairs of SVUH and SMH.

 • Private Hospital Oversight Committee: responsible for all matters relating to the clinical, operational and financial affairs of SVPH.

 • Risk Advisory Committee: responsible for providing assurance that there are appropriate and effective systems in place to cover and manage all aspects of risk, quality and safety in the Group and its hospitals.

 The current members of the Board of Directors are:

 Mr. James Menton (Chairman)

 Mr. John Compton

 Mr. Willie Shannon

-St. Vincent’s Healthcare Group (DAC) is a private company, limited by shares, that was established to provide medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
+St. Vincent’s Healthcare Group (DAC) is an Irish company governed by Irish company law.
+Established in 2002, it is a private company, limited by shares which provides medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
 The three hospitals are branches of the main company which has charitable status.